Chart Color Schemes

 Croydon Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the population of the suburb of Croydon Park (NSW) is estimated at around 11,350.
-This reflects an increase of 421 people since the Census in 2021, which reported a population of 10,929.
-The change is inferred from AreaSearch's estimation of the resident population as 11,194 following examination of the latest ERP data release by the ABS (June 2024), and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,451 persons per square kilometer, placing Croydon Park in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 86.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As per ABS population updates and AreaSearch validation, by February 2026, the suburb of Croydon Park (NSW) had an estimated population of around 11,350.
+This figure represents a rise of 421 people since the 2021 Census, which recorded a population of 10,929.
+The increase is inferred from AreaSearch's estimation of the resident population at 11,194, based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 69 validated new addresses since the Census date.
+This results in a density ratio of 4,451 persons per square kilometer, placing Croydon Park within the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 3.9% since the census is within 2.6 percentage points of its SA4 region (6.5%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 86.0% of overall population gains in recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population